-It’s a good idea to dump the riced cauliflower onto a paper towels and press out as much moisture as possible before continuing.
+At this stage I highly recommend that you start getting rid of some of the moisture.
+To do this, you want to spread out the riced cauliflower onto a bunch of paper towels and press out as much moisture as possible before continuing.

-Which technique you use to prepare your cauliflower depends on the recipe and your own personal tastes.
+Which technique you use to prepare your riced cauliflower depends on the recipe you are working on and your own personal tastes.

 These instructions are based on one cup.
-You may need more time for a larger amount of? cauliflower.
+You may need more time for a larger amount of riced cauliflower.

-- Place the riced cauliflower in a microwave safe baking dish.
+- Place the raw cauliflower rice in a microwave safe baking dish.

 - Cover with plastic wrap.

 - Remove from the microwave